What is a Website Audit?

 backlinkswhich suggest that other people rate your website highly enough to link to it.

-So you can see that by giving potential customers what they want, you’ll stand a better chance of being successful in search engine results, and this is where a website audit can really help.
+So you can see that by giving potential customers what they want and satisfying Google's search criteria, you’ll stand a better chance of being successful in search engine results, and this is where a website audit can really help.

 A poor user experience is not always obvious